Aurillac Abbey: Apogee

 At the turn of the 10th and 11th centuries, the cult of St. Gerald spread rapidly, partly due to the intervention of the various pontiffs, from Nicholas II onward, who in the course of time took charge of the abbey, gratifying its founder with the titles of blessed and saint.

-Aurillac was rapidly enriched through the liberality of illustrious devotees, such as the Counts of Toulouse, the Counts of Poitiers, and the Viscounts of Narbonne, but also through the offerings of simple believers and pilgrims, which were numerous given its strategic location along the pilgrimage route to Rome (as well as to Catalonia and Santiago de Compostela), and to the possession, on these routes, of a network of priories serving travelers such as the hospice of Sainte-Marie-du-Mont, at the hill of Mont-Cébro in Cerdanya.
+Aurillac grew rapidly through the support of notable patrons such as the Counts of Toulouse, the Counts of Poitiers, and the Viscounts of Narbonne, but also through the offerings of simple believers and pilgrims, which were numerous given its strategic location along the pilgrimage route to Rome, Catalonia, and Santiago de Compostela.
+These routes also had a network of priories serving travelers, such as the hospice of Sainte-Marie-du-Mont, at the hill of Mont-Cébro in Cerdanya.

 In 1061, by Pope Nicholas II, and then again in 1068 by Pope Alexander II, Aurillac saw its privileges confirmed before the sovereign, bishops and local lords: right of justice, free election of the abbot, direct dependence on the Holy See, etc. At that time at least five priories depended on Aurillac.

 Pope Urban II, after the Council of Clermont in which Abbot Pierre II de Cisières had also taken part, visited Aurillac in December 1095 and consecrated the renovated abbey church; in the following March he confirmed Aurillac's status with a bull.

 According to a bull of Pope Nicholas IV issued around 1290, the abbey of Aurillac owned more than a hundred priories, which later became as many parishes, then communes, located in 17 different dioceses.
 Their estates produced more than 80,000 livres of income at that date.

 The abbey, which possessed a library and scriptorium, was a very important intellectual and cultural center for the 10th century: it is known from Gerbert's correspondence with his old master that he procured ancient manuscripts for his old abbey; there is also John of Salisbury's testimony about the monks of Luxeuil: “They are masters, not only of eloquent men, but of eloquence itself, for [they are] equal in many respects to the monks of Aurillac, who have acquired great skill and long practice in a great number of sciences.”